zopefoundation/mongopersist/src/mongopersist/README.txt

 ----------------------

 As you can see, even the reference looks nice and uses the standard Mongo DB reference construct.
-But what about arbitrary non-persistent, but pickable, objects?
+But what about arbitrary non-persistent, but picklable, objects?
 Well, let's create a phone number object for that:

   >>> class Phone(object):